 Finding the Finish Line: What Returning Adult Students Want You to Know

 Day 1 of the summit also featured a Refreshment Break sponsored by Gulf Power, and a Networking Reception sponsored by the University of South Florida.

 There were 40 sessions featuring innovative approaches to breaking down barriers to student success, including college access, success and completion, affordability, career readiness and workforce development, equity and collective impact.

+You can see a collection of photos and social media chatter from the 2019 FCAN Summit by viewing our Wakelet story for the two-day event.
 You can also listen to every episode of FCAN’s 2019 Summit Speaker Series podcast to hear the keynote speakers and a select group of presenters discuss their passion for higher ed and preview their sessions ahead of the annual convening.

 Thank you again to everyone who made the 2019 FCAN Summit possible.
 See you all next year!